emanuelbiet/React-Contact-Page/README.md

 ### Requirements <a name = "requirements"></a>

 After cloning this repo, you may need [Npm](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/) to install and start the local server.
-In the future, I intend to deploy this project at heroku or netlify to make it easier to test.

 ---